Kiwi Time

 Kiwi Time is an American rock band previously based in San Francisco and now living in Los Angeles, California.
-Originally four childhood friends from Belarus the band is known for standing up for human rights around the globe and giving its support to Russian human rights activists during the 2014 Winter Olympics in Sochi.
+Originally childhood friends from Belarus, the band is known for standing up for human rights around the globe and giving its support to Russian human rights activists during the 2014 Winter Olympics in Sochi.
 Kiwi Time performed in venues such as the Great American Music Hall, SLIMs, The Viper Room, 111 Minna Gallery, Elbo Room, Supperclub, DNA Lounge, Cafe Cocomo, Broadway Studios, and Brick & Mortar Music Hall.

 History

 Originally childhood friends from town Byaroza, Belarus (a former Soviet republic) the band members relocated to San Francisco seeking opportunities to "live the American dream" as musicians and due to political and social issues in Eastern Europe.
-Liberated by their new San Francisco home, the band, a taut unit of musicians and songwriters weaned on American indie rock were able to create more freely.
+In their San Francisco home, the band, a taut unit of musicians and songwriters weaned on American indie rock were able to create more freely.
 A live wall of sound, Kiwi Time is built on raw-boned energy and the unflinching focus of lead singer and guitarist Yoga Shyp, the unstoppable rhythm section of singer/bassist, Anna Makovchik and drummer Vlad Kukharchuk, and the swirling vibrations of Mikalai Skrobat on keyboards and guitar.

 In 2013, Kiwi Time signed with Granted Access Inc., a music label, the Bay Area's premier music and video label and production studios, a division of Baynetwork Inc., one of Silicon Valley's top IT hardware re-sellers and managed IT service companies.
 Their 5 track EP "It’s Kiwi Time" was produced by Dan Shea (producer) who is known for his work with Mariah Carey, Janet Jackson, Carlos Santana, Rob Thomas, Bono, Robin Thicke, Martina McBride and many others.
 As a producer, composer, and multi-instrumentalist, Dan Shea's albums have sold over 150 million copies worldwide.
 The new release infuses a memorable dance-rock rhythm with the energy of their live show.

 In September 2014, the band performed in Los Angeles's legendary The Viper Room.

-And in Jan 2015 was named by Emerging bands magazine as one of the top 100 bands in the world to make it in 2015.
+In January 2015 the band was named by Emerging Bands magazine as one of the top 100 bands in the world.